 The FMI identifies the type of failure that has occurred; for example FMI 03 indicates value above normal.
-Combining SPN 000110 with FMI 03 yields a fault code "engine coolant temperature input voltage too high", or the equivalent of 2-digit fault code 18.
+Combining SPN 000110 with FMI 03 yields engine coolant temperature input voltage too high, or the equivalent of 2-digit fault code 18.

 If diagnosing an application that shows DTCs as SPNs and FMIs, using the following list, determine the equivalent 2-digit code and have your dealer use the diagnostic procedure in the component technical manual for that 2-digit code.
-A corrective action will also be displayed, "check sensor and wiring".
-If this check does not solve the engine fault, contact your servicing dealer.

-Always contact your servicing dealer for help in correcting unsolved diagnostic trouble codes which are displayed for your engine.
+Always contact your servicing dealer for help in correcting diagnostic trouble codes which are displayed for your engine.